Mary Guinan

-Mary Guinan, Ph.D., M.D. is an American doctor specializing in public health, virology, and epidemiology.
-She is the dean at the School of Community Health Sciences at the University of Nevada, Las Vegas.
+Mary Elizabeth Guinan (born 1939) is an American doctor specializing in public health, virology, and epidemiology.
+She was the dean at the School of Community Health Sciences at the University of Nevada, Las Vegas.
 Guinan is known for her work in the initial investigation of the HIV/AIDS epidemic for the Centers for Disease Control and Prevention (CDC).
-The book and subsequent film And the Band Played On, by Randy Shilts documented her efforts regarding these issues; she was played by Glenne Headly.
+Randy Shilts's 1987 book And the Band Played On and its 1993 film adaptation documented her efforts regarding these issues.
+In the film, she was played by Glenne Headly.
 Later on, she became the first female State Health Officer appointed to the Nevada government.
 Guinan also became president of the American Medical Woman's Association, after 40 years of membership.

-Education and training
+Early life and education

-Guinan began her educational career at the Hunter College City University of New York, obtaining a Bachelor of Arts.
+Guinan was born in Brooklyn, New York, in 1939, to parents who had emigrated from Ireland.
+She began her educational career at the Hunter College in New York City, obtaining a Bachelor of Arts.
 After her undergraduate time at Hunter ended, she received a Ph.D. in biochemistry and physiology at the University of Texas Medical Branch located in Galveston, Texas.
-She finished her formal education by receiving an M.D. from Johns Hopkins Medical Institutions in Baltimore, Maryland.
-After completing her residency in Internal Medicine at Hershey Medical Center (at Pennsylvania State University), she pursued an Infectious Disease Fellowship at University of Utah in Salt Lake City.
+She finished her formal education by receiving an M.D. from Johns Hopkins University School of Medicine in Baltimore.

+After completing her residency in internal medicine at Hershey Medical Center (at Pennsylvania State University), she pursued an infectious disease fellowship at University of Utah School of Medicine in Salt Lake City.
 Later in her career, she was elected to the Fellow of the Infectious Diseases Society of America for her excellence in research regarding the topic.